insin/nwb/docs/guides/QuickDevelopment.md

 #### `--no-polyfill`

-Disable inclusion of nwb's default polyfills for `Promise`, `fetch()` and `Object.assign()` - you can use this to shave a few KB off the final bundle size if you're not using these features or are only supporting browsers which support them natively.
+Disable inclusion of nwb's default polyfills for `Promise`, `fetch()` and `Object.assign()` - you can use this to shave a few KB off the final bundle size if you're not using these features, are only supporting browsers which support them natively, would prefer to provide your own polyfills etc.

 #### `--title`